Lake Tohopekaliga – Best Bass Fishing in Kissimmee

 Welcome to West Lake Tohopekaliga, known to the locals as Lake Toho, is a 22,700-acre lake in the City of Kissimmee.
 Lake Toho comes from the Seminole Indians who lived nearby, meaning “we will gather together here.”
 Lake Tohopekaliga is one of the most famous trophy bass fishing lakes in the entire country and spectacular, redear sunfish, birdwatching, and wildlife sightseeing.

-Introduction to Lake Toho Park
+Discovering Lake Toho

 Introduce Lake Tohopekaliga Park at the lake’s north shore.
 It offers walking trails, barbeques or grills, pavilions, restrooms, covered picnic areas, a splash pad and playground for children, a fishing pier, a miniature lighthouse, picnic pavilions, and extremely lovely vessel ramps and docks and Big Toho Marona, all well maintained by the City of Kissimmee with low fishing pressure for its size.